 \subsection{Edge Deployment and Inference Optimization}

-Due to constraints on memory and computing capability, deploying language models on edge devices such as smartphones and PC has been a challenge.
-Techniques such as quantization, pruning, and KV cache are widely used.
-The GGML library~\cite{ggml} provides necessary functions for fast inference of large language models and the gguf format for model weights, based on which abundant high-level inference code have been developed, such as llama.cpp~\cite{llama.cpp} and ctransformers~\cite{ctransformers}.
-Applications \cite{chen2024octopus, chen2024squid} that are designed particularly for local runs have emerged in recent years.
-Notable softwares include Ollama~\cite{ollama}, MLC~\cite{mlc-llm} and etc.
+Due to constraints on memory and computing capability, deploying language models on edge devices such as smartphones and PCs has been a challenge.
+Techniques such as quantization, pruning, and KV caching are widely used.
+The GGML library~\cite{ggml} provides the necessary functions for fast inference of large language models, along with the GGUF format for model weights, on top of which abundant high-level inference frameworks have been developed, such as llama.cpp~\cite{llama.cpp} and ctransformers~\cite{ctransformers}.
+Applications \cite{chen2024octopus, chen2024squid} designed specifically for local execution have emerged in recent years, with notable examples including Ollama~\cite{ollama} and MLC~\cite{mlc-llm}.